Train to Andros in 48 hours or less

 The bus leaves from the furthest roadway outside the arrivals hall.
 To get to the bus stop leave Arrivals by Door 3 (between Alpha Bank and Airport Information), cross over over the covered roadways towards the Sofitel Hotel.
 After passing the escalator to the upper level turn left towards the orange bus stop pole.
 Buses are clearly marked with an alternating Rafina/Ραφινα electronic sign on the front of the bus.
 There is a timetable on the bus stop pole.

-Mykonos Airport to Mykonos Ferry Port for ferries to Andros
+Mykonos Airport to Mykonos New Port for ferries to Andros

 The ferry times vary according to the season.
 There are less ferries in winter and more in summer.